astropy/astropy-APEs/APE_finance.rst

 Whom to pay
 ^^^^^^^^^^^
 1. All else being equal, give preference to existing contributors.
-2. When looking outside of the current team, consider this an opportunity to make the project more diverse.
+2. When looking outside of the current team (from here on we use the word "team" to include anyone in the Astropy community, including code contributors, mentors, workshop facilitators, outreach, or any other activity for the benefit of the project), consider this an opportunity to make the project team more diverse.
 3. Pay attention to the following when considering paying someone:
     * the necessary skills to execute the tasks,
     * communication and self-management skills,